 These trees do best in well-draining soil that holds moisture with a soil pH between 6.0 and 6.5.
 They can even thrive in heavy clay soils as long as the drainage is good.

 Plant plum trees very early in winter.
-Space them some 18 to 22 feet (5.5 to 6.7 m.) apart to allow for mature size.
+Space them some 18 to 22 feet (5.5-7 m.) apart to allow for mature size.
 Don’t toss in fertilizer at the time of planting, but wait at least six weeks after planting to fertilize.